 Texting probably is optional these days.
 Not a lot of nonprofits text.
 You likely won’t have supporters chastising you for not texting.

 If you want to innovate, you have to try something new and different.
-You have to explore an optional strategy and break new ground.
+You have to explore a different marketing campaign and break new ground.

 Reasons for Nonprofits to Text

-So there’s 10 reasons why nonprofits don’t text.
+So there are 10 reasons why nonprofits don’t use SMS text messaging.
 Sometimes it’s fear, sometimes it’s misunderstanding, sometimes it’s other priorities.

 But how about one big reason your nonprofit should start texting?
-Texting is an opportunity for your nonprofit.
+Text messaging is an opportunity for your nonprofit.

 It’s a chance to innovate.
 It’s an incredibly personal and effective means of communication.